ats-lang/ats-lang.github.io/SCRIPT/README.md

 ## [C9-ATS2-install.sh](http://ats-lang.github.io/SCRIPT/C9-ATS2-install.sh)

 This script is for installing ATS2 and ATS2-contrib under a distrbution of Linux.
-It is primarily used on an Ubuntu box provided by [Cloud-9](http://c9.io).
+It is primarily used in an Ubuntu box provided by [Cloud-9](http://c9.io).

 ## [C9-ATS2-install-cs320.sh](http://ats-lang.github.io/SCRIPT/C9-ATS2-install-cs320.sh)